Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Frame In-N-Out Architecture

 where $\text{Concat}_{c}(\cdot, \cdot, \cdots)$ denotes concatenation along the channel dimension, and $\mathcal{E}$ is the VAE encoder. $\mathbf{I}_0$ is filled in with zero padding $\emptyset$ on the frame dimension as a placeholder for frame-wise alignment.

-Training in default resolution of 480$\times$720 is computation-heavy.
-Hence, we take advantage of the nature of the absolute position embedding and rotary position embedding~\cite{su2024roformer} (RoPE) by training in lower resolutions 384$\times$480 and then testing on versatile resolutions that the user uses.
-To do so, inspired by~\footnote{https://github.com/aigc-apps/VideoX-Fun}, we first modify the absolute position embedding to support versatile resolution inputs by applying a trilinear interpolation on the learned fixed absolute embeddings to the target latent size.
+The default resolution supported is 480$\times$720.
+In order to support different resolution in training and inference based on the needs, we take advantage of the nature of the absolute position embedding and rotary position embedding~\cite{su2024roformer} (RoPE).
+For absolute position embedding, inspired by~\footnote{https://github.com/aigc-apps/VideoX-Fun}, we apply a trilinear interpolation on the learned fixed absolute embeddings to the target latent size to adapt different resolution inputs.
 For RoPE, we inject the current resolution grid size to create a new position embedding each time.